Skip to content

 Risk assessment

-A risk assessment analyzes how a cyberattack might impact mission-critical IT assets.
+A risk assessment evaluates how threats could affect organizational operations, people, data, and mission-critical assets.
 To do this, you must identify key business objectives and the assets necessary to meet them.
 Then, weigh the likelihood of each cyber risk, and determine its potential impact.
 Brainstorming for all the ways things could go wrong may not seem like a fun idea, but security teams can use this information to prioritize cybersecurity risk mitigation efforts.
 It may also be beneficial for preparing an incident response plan.

 According to NIST SP 800-30, risk factors may include cyber threats, vulnerabilities, predisposing conditions, likelihood, and impact.